centre-for-virus-research/CVR-VBG-2024/docs/Basic_Linux.md

 -w: word match
 ```

-To get the list of all Influenza D viruses from 'human_viruses.txt' file,
+To get the list of all "Influenza D" viruses from 'human_viruses.txt' file,

 ```bash
 grep "Influenza D" human_viruses.txt